-Underage drinking among close friends high indicator of future alcohol use by black teensNovember 1st, 2011 in Health /
+Underage drinking among close friends high indicator of future alcohol use by black teensNovember 1, 2011 in Medicine & Health / Health

 Research led by University of Southern California (USC) professor Mary Ann Pentz, Ph.D., shows that black middle school students whose close friends drink alcohol are more likely to drink alcohol in high school than their white classmates.